 Unlike a 2D mesh, a 3D SUTRA finite-element mesh is not restricted to a single layer of elements, nor do the nodes of a 3D mesh need to align in any way with the x-, y-, and z-coordinate directions.
-However, the 3D mesh must be logically rectangular; it must be possible (hypothetically) to reposition the nodes to form a regular mesh of cube-shaped elements without adding or deleting any connections between nodes.
-In other words, although the geometry of the mesh may be irregular, the nodes must be logically connected in the same manner as in a regular mesh.
+In SUTRA version 2.0 (2D3D.1), the 3D mesh had to be logically rectangular; it had to be possible (hypothetically) to reposition the nodes to form a regular mesh of cube-shaped elements without adding or deleting any connections between nodes.
+In other words, although the geometry of the mesh may have been irregular, the nodes had to be logically connected in the same manner as in a regular mesh.
 A 3D, logically rectangular mesh can be thought of as consisting of rows, columns, and layers of elements, with each row, column, and layer containing its full complement of elements.
+The requirement that 3D meshes be logically rectangular has been relaxed in this version of SUTRA.
 The 3D SUTRA mesh illustrated in Figure 3.1b is logically rectangular and vertically aligned; this mesh is an extrusion in the z-direction of the 2D mesh that makes up the top surface.
-The 3D SUTRA mesh illustrated in Figure 3.1c is logically rectangular and non-aligned in the vertical direction.
+The 3D SUTRA mesh illustrated in